MoFEM/Workshop2023/index.md

   Port 2222
 ~~~~

 Use *workshop2023* when you login in VSCode.
-Note tha you are connecting to *cactus* from which is tunnel to *geenstick*.
+Note tha you are connecting to *jupyterhub cloud/docker container*.

 ### Video on JuputerHub, SSH and MoFEM